Superrehtard/old_diaspora_wiki/Report-a-bug.md

 If you have a **feature idea**, the best place to report that is <a href="http://getsatisfaction.com/diaspora" target="_blank">GetSatisfaction</a>.
 If you would rather not use GetSatisfaction, you can make a public post on Diaspora with the #feature hashtag.

-If you've found an issue with an **existing feature** in Diaspora, you can either 1) report it as a problem on <a href="http://getsatisfaction.com/diaspora" target="_blank">GetSatisfaction</a>, 2) report it using Github issues at https://github.com/diaspora/diaspora/issues, 3) report it in a public post on Diaspora with the #bug hashtag.
+If you've found an issue with an **existing feature** in Diaspora, you can either 1) report it using Github issues at https://github.com/diaspora/diaspora/issues, 2) report it in a public post on Diaspora with the #bug hashtag.

 Thank you for helping us make Diaspora better. :)